Having spent six months house sitting in Costa Rica during 2011, we wanted to highlight some of the country’s natural wonders that inspired our trip.

 Forming one of the greatest densities of life anywhere in the world, visitors to Costa Rica are treated to an array of landscapes, climates, and wildlife that inspire one’s imagination and desire for exploration.

-House sitting in Liberia and Playas del Coco in the north, and Ojochal in the south, we used the time in between assignments to unearth areas of Costa Rica’s spectacularly rich landscape.
+House sitting in Liberia and Playas del Coco in the north, and Ojochal in the south, we used the time in between assignments to plan a Costa Rica itinerary and unearth areas of Costa Rica’s spectacularly rich landscape.

 The literal English translation of Costa Rica is ‘rich coast’ and on visiting it is evident why, the diverse mix of flora and fauna create a paradisical environment bursting with life.